DAOForce/ParachuteDrop-contract/README.md

 ## Solution
 * We suggest 4 main features to solve the problems:
-* Divide airdrop into 10 ~ 15 rounds with intervals for 3 or 6 months b/w each rounds.
+1. Divide airdrop into 10 ~ 15 rounds with intervals for 3 or 6 months b/w each rounds.
 (1 week for each round)
-* You must delegate your token before receiving airdrops. (in case of governance token)
+2. You must delegate your token before receiving airdrops. (in case of governance token)
-* DAO/projects would check whether airdrop receivers have sold their tokens or not when the next round has begun.
+3. DAO/projects would check whether airdrop receivers have sold their tokens or not when the next round has begun.
-* Receivers would get token proportionate to amounts of tokens they have been holding during the interval, and delegate its token to another one. (in case of governance token)
+4. Receivers would get token proportionate to amounts of tokens they have been holding during the interval, and delegate its token to another one. (in case of governance token)

+## How to keep track of users' balance of token